samuelgja/muya/README.md

 derived.listen(listener); // Subscribe to changes
-derived.select(selector, isEqual?); // Create nested derived state derived.destroy(); // Unsubscribe from changes, useful for dynamic state creation in components
+derived.select(selector, isEqual?); // Create nested derived state derived.destroy(); // Unsubscribe from changes, useful for dynamic state creation in components derived.withName(name); // Add a name for debugging, otherwise it will be auto generated number
 ```

 ### **`useValue`**